rolancon/7cal/README.md

 Note that year is 0-based offset whereas the date is a 1-based index.

-Because expressing days, weeks and weekdays are so common the dividers can be left out and the terms will have implicit defaults:
+Because expressing weeks and weekdays is so natural to 7Cal the dividers can be left out and the terms will have implicit defaults:

-    +0-001

     +0-01-1

-There is no cause for ambiguity because days are always 3 digits (001-364), weeks always 2 digits (01-52) and days always 1 digit (1-7).
+There is no cause for ambiguity because weeks always 2 digits (01-52) and days always 1 digit (1-7).

 If you would like to express any another division of the year, let's say to divide the years in 13 'months' of 4 weeks or 28 days each (it would probably be more correct to call them 'moons') the divider can never be left out.
 Therefore to express the first day of the first week of the first month it should always be: